-The Smithsonian was established in 1846 by an Act of Congress with funds donated by James Smithson (1765-1829), a British scientist who left his estate to the United States to found “at Washington, under the name of the Smithsonian Institution, an establishment for the increase and diffusion of knowledge.”
+The Smithsonian was established in 1846 by an Act of Congress with funds donated by James Smithson (1765-1829).
+Mr. Smithson was a British scientist who left his estate to the United States to found “at Washington, "under the name of the Smithsonian Institution, an establishment for the increase and diffusion of knowledge.”

 The Institution is about 70 percent federally funded.
-In the fiscal year 2008, the federal appropriation was approximately $682 million.
-The remainder of the funding comes from contributions from corporations, foundations and individuals and revenues from Smithsonian Enterprises (gift shops, restaurants, IMAX theaters, etc.).
+In the fiscal year 2019, the federal appropriation was approximately $957 million.
+The remainder of the funding comes from contributions from corporations, foundations and individuals, and revenues from Smithsonian Enterprises (gift shops, restaurants, IMAX theaters, and so forth).

 The Smithsonian Associates offers a variety of educational and cultural programs including lectures, courses, studio art classes, tours, performances, films, summer camp programs, and more.
 Members receive discounts and eligibility for special programs and travel opportunities.
-For more information, see Smithsonian Associates website
+For more information, see the Smithsonian Associates website.

 How Are Artifacts Added to the Smithsonian Collections?